ysabri/GitDrive/docs/index.rst

 The documentation
 =================

 This documentation is written in reStructuredText.
-The command bellow is run in the docs directory to generate the current index.html page you are reading.
+The command below is run in the docs directory to generate the current index.html page you are reading.
 The script needs python 3.6 to run and was taken from "docutils/build/scripts-3.6/" directory after cloning the following repository: git://repo.or.cz/docutils.git.

     ::

         python ./rst2html.py index.rst index.html

+The documentation is best viewed from the generated index.html file in the docs directory since there are relative links to files in the repository.

 ============
 Future steps
 ============

 Loading repos

 file tree structure

+copy the components

+talk about the future of front end

+adding authentication to network commands

+transaction layer

+dynamic tests

 ============